 Kamhlushwa / South Africa students at Imagine Scholar, a unique community-enrichment program

 Only I had never done anything social in my entire life.
-I say “social” as this word is less prone to be contested than “selfless,” and whether doing something social is a selfless act, will be yours to judge.
-Because a fair case can be made for both sides.
+I say “social” as this word is less prone to be contested than “selfless,” and whether doing something social is a selfless act depends on the judge.
+Because a case can be made for both sides.
 If you assume that people take pleasure in helping others, which they always do in my experience, the act doesn’t seem entirely selfless.
-So do we mostly help ourselves to feel good when we engage socially, even if that driver might be subconscious?
+Do we mostly help ourselves then to feel good when we engage socially, even if that driver might steer us subconsciously?
 Maybe the mind disguises an egotistical motive as altruism?
-This angle verges on a philosophical dilemma and leaves no room for measurability and heroes.
-To not get any happiness out of doing good deeds might very well be impossible and seems unnatural.
+Continuing down that thought gets us into philosophical quicksand pretty quickly and there is no room for measurability and heroes in that pit.
+To not get any happiness out of doing good deeds seems unnatural and might very well be impossible.

 Tamil Nadu / India visiting an elementary school in the Indian countryside while volunteering with AID India

-I think the more meaningful question is: what’s the initial and underlying motivation?
-By now I’ve encountered hundreds of people (locals and internationals, volunteers, facilitators, project leaders and founders) who temporarily or permanently work with local communities on their empowerment and the improvement of their living situations.
-I hardly ever had the impression any of them were foremost in it for the recognition or other personal benefits.
+Arguably, the more meaningful question asks: what is the initial, underlying motivation?
+I’ve encountered hundreds of people (locals and internationals, volunteers, facilitators, project leaders and founders) who temporarily or permanently work in the nonprofit sector and I hardly ever had the impression any of them were foremost in it for the recognition (which is often sparse) or other personal benefits.
 Many of them I consider unsung heroes, and the fact that they have a smile on their face while doing their jobs doesn’t make their actions less selfless.
 But let’s put the spotlight back on grassroots volunteers in particular: maybe some volunteers post likable pictures on Facebook, look to spice up their CVs, or want an adventure off the beaten path.
-Be that as it may, I can hardly think of any volunteer off the top of my head, who gave me the impression she or he engaged in a social cause mostly or solely to seek their own advantage.
-Instead, I have seen many volunteers that went to great lengths to make a change in a world of disparities and social injustices – far beyond what was expected of them, or what would have sufficed to make them look like good Samaritans on paper; for no other obvious reason but a desire to be useful.
-I saw some leave after a couple of days because grassroots volunteering wasn’t for them; but many volunteers I met, stayed much longer than planned or than personal motives like CVs would have demanded.
+Be that as it may, I can hardly think of any volunteer off the top of my head, who gave me the impression they harnessed a social cause merely as a means to a selfish end.
+Instead, I have seen many volunteers that went to great lengths to make a change in a world of disparities and social injustices – far beyond what was expected of them, or what would have sufficed to make them look like good Samaritans on paper – for no other obvious reason but a desire to be useful.
+I saw some leave after a couple of days because grassroots volunteering wasn’t for them; but many volunteers I met, stayed much longer than planned or than narcistic motives would have demanded.

-East London / South Africa children at Greensleeves Children's Trust
+East London / South Africa kids at Greensleeves Children's Trust

-One thing is certainly true though: there is something volunteers get out of the experience, beyond the good feeling derived from engaging socially.
-Humanitarian work is not a one-way street, but a cultural exchange.
-Both volunteers and local communities share their respective cultures, knowledge and wisdom and these lessons are of equal importance to either side, shaping perspectives and lives.
-Westerners like to consider themselves living in the more developed parts of the world; yet rural countries harbor wisdom and values that we have long forgotten.
-In our realm of ever increasing wealth and technology we can certainly use a reminder of the difference between “To Have or to Be” as Erich Fromm called it.
+There is something volunteers get out of the experience beyond the warm feeling of altruistic engagement though: humanitarian work is not a one-way street, but a cultural exchange.
+Both volunteers and local communities share their respective cultures, knowledge and wisdom and these lessons are of importance to either side, shaping perspectives and lives.
+Westerners like to consider themselves living in the more developed parts of the world; yet rural countries harbor precious wisdom and values that we have long forgotten.
+In our realm of ever-increasing decadence and indulgence we can certainly use a reminder of the difference between “To Have or to Be” as Erich Fromm called it.

 As for myself, volunteering has certainly always made me very happy.
 I remember the very first day at my first project vividly: I was the only volunteer at the time and the kids of Escuela Katitawa in Ecuador were all over me, dragging me up the hill to show me their improvised tree houses – tree huts really – among pines.
 A constant smile on my face that morning spoke to the fact that I had arrived to the right place and time.
 Even though the first stringent schedule for my South America journey had only allocated two months to the project, I wouldn’t leave for a year.
-And from day one I knew that “career-wise” I was finally on the right path and that there was no going back to the corporate world for me.
+And from day one I knew that “career-wise” I was finally on the right path and that there was no going back to any corporate world for me.
 Here I was, not earning a penny, yet working 12h days gladly; not because I had to, but because I wanted to.
-For the first time in my life I was passionate about the work I was doing and the experience was indeed life-changing, maybe for me more so than for the community I lived in (even though I drew my happiness in large parts from the feeling of doing the right thing and being useful in one way or the other to the locals).
+For the first time in my life I was passionate about the work I was doing and the experience was indeed life-changing, maybe for me more so than for the people I worked with (even though I drew my happiness in large parts from the feeling of being useful to their lives in one way or the other).

 Salasaka / Ecuador indigenous children at Escuela Katitawa

 And I wasn’t the only happy face around; I have yet to meet a person in the humanitarian sector, who feels like going to work every morning is a complete drag, let alone torture, who lives from weekend to weekend and vacation to vacation, dreading the working-week in-between, who’s caught up in the rat race for success, recognition and money.
 That’s not to say we should all step out of the for-profit and into the nonprofit world.
-This would certainly not be feasible, necessary or desirable and to each his own.
+This would certainly not be feasible, necessary or desirable, and to each his own.
 Undoubtedly, happy employees are not exclusive to the humanitarian sector and other fields of social engagement.
-Point simply being: it might be harder to find a profound sentiment of fulfillment in a realm where you’re merely a little wheel driving somebody else’s money-machine as opposed to participating in change that affects actual lives (or at least engaging in the attempt).
+My point simply being: it might be harder to find a profound sentiment of fulfillment in a realm where you’re merely a little cog driving somebody else’s money-machine as opposed to participating in change that affects lives with a certain immediacy (or at least engaging in the attempt).

 Luang Prabang / Laos an English student sharing her culture; working as a volunteer with Big Brother Mouse in Laos

-So there – I have always been happy working with nonprofits as a volunteer and so have others.
+So there you have it – I have always been happy working with nonprofits as a volunteer and so have others.
 But people could be happy in different and perhaps much easier ways.
 My underlying motivation is another, and I don’t think I’m just speaking for myself here: disparity.